aspose-words/Aspose.Words-API-References/english/net/aspose.words/bordercollection/shadow/_index.md

 ### Remarks

-Gets the value from the first border in the collection.Sets the value for all borders in the collection excluding diagonal borders.
+Gets the value from the first border in the collection.

+Sets the value for all borders in the collection excluding diagonal borders.

 ### Examples